Sjaak Polak

-Sjaak Polak (born 18 February 1976 in The Hague) is a Dutch former footballer and current manager.
+Sjaak Polak (born 18 February 1976) is a Dutch professional football manager and former player who is the head coach of Derde Divisie club Lisse.

 Club career

-An outspoken wingback and freekick specialist, Polak previously played for Excelsior Rotterdam, FC Twente, and ADO Den Haag.
+An outspoken wingback and freekick specialist, Polak previously played for Excelsior, Twente, and ADO Den Haag.
 In May 2008, Sparta announced that they would not extend his contract.
 He joined Twente in January 2001 and went on to pick up a winner's medal when Twente won the 2001 KNVB Cup after a penalty shoot-out (in which he scored).